National Museum (Prague): New building

 The New Building of the National Museum (former Federální Shromáždění Building) is located next to the Main Building of the National Museum.
 The former Prague Stock Exchange was built in 1937.
 The building was extended in 1968–1973 for meetings of the Federal Assembly (parliament), the bridge girder was used there and at that time it was the largest hung glass wall in Czechoslovakia.
 Between 1995 and 2009 it was used by the Radio Free Europe/Radio Liberty.

 In 2000, the Ministry of Culture declared the building a cultural monument.
 In 2009, the building was assigned to the National Museum for its permanent extension and is used for short-term exhibitions.

 In 2019, the building was connected to the historical building through a tunnel.
-In 2020, the permanent exhibition History of the 20th Century should be opened here.
+In 2021, the permanent exhibition History of the 20th Century was opened here.

 Other buildings

 In addition to the Historical and New Buildings, the National Museum also includes these buildings: